 The primary methods for managing work today-across any department, any sized team, and any project-consist of a combination of spreadsheets and email, in addition to handwritten notes, calls, and meetings.
-Over time, communication tools (like email and messaging) and content applications (such as file sharing and storage services) have been repurposed for coordinating work because they are familiar and accessible.
-Unfortunately, most software products do not use a graph architecture like Asana and major social networks.
-They use a container model which is similar to a spreadsheet.
+Over time, communication tools (like email and messaging) and content applications (such as documents and spreadsheets) have been repurposed for coordinating work because they are familiar and accessible.